Vamshi2198/OpenStreetMap-Route-Planner/README.md

 # OpenStreetMap-Route-Planner
 This project is a part of Udacity’s C++ NanoDegree program.
 The aim of project is to find the shortest path between two points on the map.

 The starter code of the project is taken from the OpenStreetMap demonstration of the IO2D graphics rendering library.
 C++ doesn't have the graphics rendering functionality as a part of the standard library.
 IO2D has been proposed as an addition to standard library.
+This project extends the IO2D OpenStreetMap demo code to render a path between two points.

 <img src="map.png" width="600" height="450" />